skumaraz2k7/nodejs-azure-ad-group-project/README.md

-# Node.js Azure AD Group Creation Project
+# File upload Azure Storage Blob using Node JS Application

-This is a simple Node.js project that allows you to create an Azure AD Group and store the group details in a YAML file.
-The YAML file is then uploaded to an Azure Storage Account container.
+This is a simple Node.js project that allows you to fill a basic form and submit.
+On Submit action input variables are processed and stored as a Yaml file in an Azure Blob Storage.

 ## Getting Started